-William Harvey Moore (right) gave Frank Woolworth his first retail job at the Dry Goods Store that he co-owned with Morgan Augsbury.
-A friend had wangled the interview for the 21 year old at the fancy shop on American Corner in Public Square, Watertown, New York.
+William Harvey Moore (right) gave Frank Woolworth his first retail job at the Dry Goods Store which he co-owned with Morgan Augsbury.
+A friend had wangled the interview for the 21 year old at the fancy shop on American Corner in Public Square, Watertown in Jefferson County, New York.
 Augsbury had rated Woolworth "too green", but had left the choice to his partner.

-Woolworth changed tack.
-He offered to work free for a three month apprenticeship, in exchange for board and lodgings.
+To seal the deal the would-be novice offered to work free for a three month apprenticeship, in exchange for board and lodgings.
 Moore believed training would take longer, and accepted Frank's suggestion that he should be paid $3.50 a week from the fourth month.
-The youngster needed an alternative to farming.
+Pay or not, he had escaped the family farm!

-Frank started on Monday 24 March, 1873, becoming a clerk and general dogsbody.
-In the weeks that followed, the tall, lanky and awkward clerk tried Moore's patience.
+Frank started on Monday March 24, 1873, becoming a clerk and general dogsbody.
+In the weeks that followed, the tall, lanky, awkward clerk tried Moore's patience.
 Even he said he was useless!

-Augsbury and Moore was the flagship dry goods store in Watertown.
+Augsbury and Moore was one of Watertown's flagship stores.
 It sold a range of fashions and household items to an affluent clientele.
-The customers expected attentive personal service and a bright tidy environment.
+They expected attentive personal service and a bright tidy environment.
 This was hardest to achieve on the busiest day, when the local landowners and tenant farmers took their cattle and crops to market, and brought their wives to town.

 On his first day Frank didn't even notice the office where all payments were taken, even though he had seen Moore sitting on a high stool at a sloping desk with a cash box.

 Moore soon lost patience.
 To get his new clerk out of the way, he was assigned stockroom duties.
 The apprentice was tasked with unpacking the goods and disposing of the waste.
 He was also expected to set up displays out-of-hours.
 He excelled.
 Much later he described this as the best possible training.